klntsky/CIPs/CPS-0012/README.md

 ## Problem

+Cardano nodes offer limited options for querying chain data.
+For builders, running chain indexer infrastructure can alleviate the data availability issues of the Cardano node.
+But this brings with it large overheads in running the nodes, chain followers, data storage and data access.

+Query layer providers offer builders the opportunity to abstract away the infrastructure complexities of Cardano data availability, usually to some cost.
+These providers are extremely useful and in turn are used as a foundational element for hundreds of tools.

+Cardano has a range of query layer providers, each with their own interfaces and business motivations.
+This can present issues for builders who wish to build with multiple providers.

 ### Query Layers and Tooling

 Lack of a standardized query layer results in multiple different implementations of roughly the same set of functionality: